Williloo/sus1531/README.md

 Please note: The frontend may have very slight inconsistencies with expected behaviour outlined in the specification.
 Our automarkers will be running against your compliance to the specification.
 The frontend is there for further testing and demonstration.

-Please note: This frontend is experiment.
+Please note: This frontend is experimental.
 It will not be perfect and is always under development.

 #### 🐝 4.11.1.
 Example implementation